Real Stories Written by Real Tech Professionals

 * * *

-Rubens Cantuni is an Emmy-awarded digital product designer, currently working as UX design manager for one of the biggest tech companies in the world.
+Rubens Cantuni is an Emmy-awarded digital product designer, currently working as UX design manager for one of the world’s biggest tech companies.

 Peter Evans is the CTO of Built In.